craftercms/js-sdk/packages/ice/README.md

 # @craftercms/ice

-Contains JavaScript utilities to use Crafter CMS' in-context editing in your Apps and Sites
+Contains JavaScript utilities to use Crafter CMS' in-context editing in your apps and sites

 **Note**: All methods of this package work with [Content Instance](../models/src/ContentInstance.ts) as data structure they understand (the model param).
 Use in conjunction with `parseDescriptor` and `preParseSearchResults` from `@craftercms/content` to obtain such data structure.